-The following discussion and analysis of the financial condition and results of our operations should be read together with the unaudited condensed consolidated financial statements and related notes of Avid Bioservices, Inc. included in Part I Item 1 of this Quarterly Report on Form 10-Q and with our audited consolidated financial statements and the related notes included in our Annual Report on Form 10-K for the fiscal year ended April 30, 2023.
+The following discussion and analysis of the financial condition and results of our operations should be read together with the unaudited condensed consolidated financial statements and related notes of Avid Bioservices, Inc. included in Part I Item 1 of this Amended Report and with our audited consolidated financial statements and the related notes included in Amendment No. 1 to our Annual Report on Form 10-K/A for the fiscal year ended April 30, 2023, as filed with the SEC on April 24, 2024 (the "Amended Form 10-K").